-3. The course of study for the degree of Bachelor of Arts in General Studies shall extend over not fewer than three years for a Pass degree and over not fewer than four years nor more than five years for a degree with Honours.
+3. The course of study for the degree of Bachelor of Arts in General Studies shall extend over not fewer than three years for a Pass degree and over not fewer than four years for a degree with Honours.
 Honours shall be awarded in three classes: Class I; Class II (in two divisions); and Class III.